department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/vamc-left-nav-enhancement-feature-brief.md

 - Users should get to all content and tools in just 1-2 clicks/taps
 - Users should know what page they are on and what section that are in

+Research Findings:
+- Veterans use the left menu (parent/children views) to help make informed navigation decisions

+The sub pages within a section — also known as the page’s “children” — provide additional context that helps a Veteran way find to the right information or services.
+By introducing a new design for local navigation that exposes these children, it will provide valuable additional context without requiring a user to leave the parent page.

 ** However** with current functionality:
-- The Pittsburgh VAMC webistes are confusing to navigate.
+- The Pittsburgh heath care site is confusing to navigate.
 Users forget what page they are on after scrolling past the page heading, do not understand the hierarchial content structure and find the menu to be distracting rather than helpful.
+- Users of the existing site navigation make a “best guess” given the elements in the left navigation.
+The only way they could confirm their guess was by going to the page in question creating a "pogo-stick" behavior

 **Stakeholder/Business drivers**